s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

---- question 9 fill here ---

-During our project development, we used git and Github to collaborate easier and do a proper version control of our code.
+During our project development, we used git and Github to collaborate easily with each other and do a proper version control of our code.
 It helped us keep track of the changes made in the code.
 We could follow what changes were made, who made them and when they were made.
-We made use of branches in our project.
+We mostly made use of branches in our project.
 All of the group members mostly worked on different branches to avoid conflicts when developing simultaneously.
-Other than the main branch, we had branches dev, model, test, report for different purposes.
-We also used pull requests, which helped us implement different parts of the code without affecting the main branch.
+Initially each member was to have his own branch but in the end, branches were created for the specific task under development.
+Examples of these are: dev, model, test, report, hydra_logging for different purposes.
+We didn't use pull requests since our repo didn't have any safety features however we did not merge any branch with the main until everyone was sure that the branch to merge was working and all members approved of this merge.

 ### Question 10